 This is the typical standard of care for anyone with blood sugar problems unless you are on insulin.
-With insulin, there is usually more TLC needed because the patient is in such dangerous stage of the disease.
+With insulin, there is usually more TLC needed because the patient is in such a dangerous stage of the disease.

 Typically, when blood is taken the doctor performs the standard of care which is essentially a CBC, CMP, AIC and lipid panel.

-This may sound like a lot but from a functional medicine point of view it is basic and minimal.
+This may sound like a lot but from a functional medicine point of view, it is basic and minimal.
 We are lucky to live in NJ where many of these tests are easy to perform.

 When you read a blood test there is usually 4 columns, Test name, your lab number, units of measurements, and lab reference range.

 Most people looking at labs are looking for the high and low number which is their number compared to the lab reference range.

 Do you need help finding foods to eat?
 Visit Dr. Spages website for Yummy Healthy Recipes.

 The biggest problem is the lab reference range doesn’t mean its healthy.

 Yep!
 The lab reference range is an average range for that lab and is based on a pathological (disease) range.
 OK so here is an example.
 Let’s say your blood came back for glucose 110.
 The lab range for this lab was 65 to 115.